logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 If you need help adding a new endpoint, see [_Notification endpoints_]({{site.baseurl}}/user-guide/integrations/endpoints.html).

-To limit how often recipients are notified, choose a time period to wait between sending out notifications.
+Set a time period between notifications to limit how frequently recipients are notified.
 Logz.io will continue to log triggered alerts without sending notifications, and you will be able to [review triggered alerts](/user-guide/alerts/view-triggered-alerts.html) directly from the Logz.io platform at any time.

+Note that when a recipient is added, the system **combines the two time periods** to calculate how long it should snooze notifications.
+For example, if your trigger condition is 15 minutes, and the recipient trigger is 1 hour, the system will snooze for 1:15 hours before triggering again.

 ###### Output format & content